SimplifyOrg/AuthService/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is a spring boot application.
+Nothing extra is need to be setup other than how a simple spring boot application might need to be setup and maintained.
-To get a local copy up and running follow these simple example steps.
+Here is a link to creating a simple application using spring boot: https://spring.io/guides/gs/spring-boot

 ### Prerequisites